rajivm1991/Rajiv-Py-SMS/README.md

 Pre-Requirements:
 -----------------
-we need a python package called "mechanize" you can install it through **easy_install mechanize** or the other ways as shown here http://wwwsearch.sourceforge.net/mechanize/download.html
+we need a python package called "mechanize" you can install it through **sudo pip install mechanize** or the other ways as shown here http://wwwsearch.sourceforge.net/mechanize/download.html

 Usage:
 ------